jy8liu/Module_13/README.md

   ## Description

-    A sequalize project relating to the back-end of a consumer goods business with sql models of products, tags and categories.
+    A sequelize back-end project of a consumer goods business with sql models of products, tags and categories.

   ## Table of Contents